Clostridioides difficile: Pathophysiology

+Immune response

-The C. difficile secreted toxins A (TcdA) and B (TcdB), contain immunogenic antigens that are recognised by antibodies and T cells.
+The C. difficile secreted toxins A (TcdA) and B (TcdB) contain immunogenic antigens that are recognised by antibodies and T cells.
 However, the levels of anti-TcdA and -TcdB IgG antibodies have not been able to discriminate healthy individuals from patients with C. difficile infection, meaning they have limited clinical use.
 Recent work has shown these toxins are also recognised by helper CD4+ T cells, predominantly by the Th17 helper cells, which are important in maintaining a healthy gut environment, although in patients with severe infection these cells are impaired.
 Interestingly, individuals with severe C. difficile infection had significantly more toxin-specific T cells compared to those with mild infection, indicating T cells are playing a key role in fighting this infection.
-This is further evidenced by the recovery of the toxin-specific Th17 cells following Fecal microbiota transplant of patients with severe disease.
+This immune response can further dysregulate microRNA expression.
+This is further evidenced by the recovery of the toxin-specific Th17 cells and microRNA expression following fecal microbiota transplant of patients with severe disease.
+New findings show that the loss of the interleukin-10 corresponds to higher levels of interleukin-22, which has been found to be important in a host's response to a C. difficile infection.
+Thus, IL-10 deficiency can increase a host's defense against the pathogen.
+This could be of particular interest in future research for treatments.

+Possible role in colon cancer

+Studies indicate that C. difficile infection may contribute to colorectal cancer development through mechanisms such as chronic inflammation and epithelial barrier disruption.
+Toxigenic C. difficile strains isolated from human colon tumors have been shown to drive colonic tumorigenesis in mice, with tumor growth requiring the TcdB and accompanied by activation of Wnt/β-catenin signaling and inflammatory immune responses.
+C. difficile toxins can also induce cellular senescence; TcdB-triggered senescent cells may promote neoplastic transformation via the senescence-associated secretory phenotype.
+In addition, C. difficile releases membrane vesicles that directly stimulate epithelial–mesenchymal transition in colonic epithelial cells, as evidenced by upregulation of β-catenin and mesenchymal markers with loss of E-cadherin in both cell cultures and mouse models, thus creating a pro-tumorigenic microenvironment in the colon.